On the relative Giroux correspondence: Relative Giroux correspondence

 \begin{itemize} \item[](A) \ (i) $T=\overline{\p N(K) \setminus \p M}$ is a convex surface with Legendrian boundary. \begin{itemize} \item[](ii) For each component $\gamma_i$ of $\p T$, $\gamma_i \cap \G_{\p M}$ has two connected components. \item[](iii) There is a system of pairwise disjoint compressing disks $D^\a_j$ for $N(K)$ so that $\p D^\a_j$ is a curve on $T$ intersecting the dividing set $\G_T$ of $T$ at two points and each component of $N(K) \setminus \cup_j D^\a_j$ is a standard contact $3$-ball, after rounding the edges. \end{itemize} \item[](B) \ (i) Each component $H$ of $\overline{M \setminus N(K)}$ is a handlebody (with convex boundary). \begin{itemize} \item[](ii) There is a system of pairwise disjoint compressing disks $D^{\d}_k$ for $H$ so that each $\p D^{\d}_k$ intersects the dividing set $\G_{\p H}$ of $\p H$ at two points and $H \setminus \cup_k D^{\d}_k$ is a standard contact $3$-ball, after rounding the edges. \end{itemize} \end{itemize}}

-A \emph{standard contact $3$-ball} is a tight contact $3$-ball with a convex boundary whose dividing set is connected.

-Based on Theorem~\ref{honkazmat}, Honda, Kazez and Mati\'{c} describe a \pob on $(M,\G)$ in Section 2 of their article \cite{hkm1}.
+Based on Theorem~\ref{honkazmat}, Honda, Kazez and Mati\'{c} describe a \pob on $(M,\G)$ in \cite[Section 2]{hkm1}.
 In this paper, for the sake of simplicity and without loss of generality, we will assume that $M$ is connected.
 As a consequence $M\setminus N(K)$ in Theorem~\ref{honkazmat} is also connected.

-We claim that their description gives a \pob $(S,P,h)$, the balanced sutured manifold associated to $(S,P,h)$ is isotopic to $(M,\G)$, and $\xi$ is compatible with $(S,P,h)$ --- all in the sense that we defined in this paper.
+We claim that the description in \cite{hkm1} gives a \pob $(S,P,h)$; that the balanced sutured manifold associated to $(S,P,h)$ is isotopic to $(M,\G)$; and that $\xi$ is compatible with $(S,P,h)$ --- all in the sense that we defined in this paper.
 In the rest of this section we prove these claims and Lemma~\ref{etnyre} to obtain a proof of Theorem~\ref{giroux}.

 The tubular portion $T$ of $ -\p N(K)$ in Theorem~\ref{honkazmat}(A)(i) is split by its dividing set into positive and negative regions, with respect to the orientation of $\p (M \setminus N(K))$.
 Let $P$ be the positive region.
 Note that the negative region $ T \setminus P$ is diffeomorphic to $P$.
 Since $(M, \G)$ is assumed to be a (balanced) sutured manifold, $\p M$ is divided into $R_+(\G)$ and $R_-(\G)$ by the suture $\G$.
 Let $R_+ = R_+(\G) \setminus \cup_i D_i$, where $D_i$'s are the components of $\p N(K) \cap \p M$ and let $S$ be the surface which is obtained from $\overline{R_+ }$ by attaching the positive region $P$.
 If we denote the dividing set of $T$ by $A = \p P\cap \p S$, then it is easy to see that where $(x,t) \sim (x,t')$ for $x \in A$ and $t, t' \in [0,1]$, such that the dividing set of $\p N(K) $ is given by $ \p P \times \{1/2\}$.